 Medication Administration Guidelines for Students Attending Bloomington Public Schools

 It is not the responsibility of the school or its employees to prescribe drugs, medications or home remedies.
-Medications should be administered at home under the supervision of the parent/guardian when possible.
+Medications should be administered at home under the supervision of the parent or guardian when possible.
 However, some students require administration of medications during the regular school day.
 In those situations, the following procedure will be followed.

-If the parent/guardian is unable to bring the medication to school, they should make contact with the health associate at the school prior to sending the medication and also note the quantity of the medication being sent.
+If the parent or guardian is unable to bring the medication to school, they should contact the health associate at the school prior to sending the medication and also note the quantity of the medication being sent.

-Over-the-counter preparations must be provided in the original labeled container.
-Over-the-counter preparations will only be administered to a student according to physicians orders and parent/guardian consent.
-Please forward any questions regarding specific Over-the-Counter medications and its use to your schools health office.
+Over-the-counter medications must be provided in the original labeled container.
+Over-the-counter medications will only be administered to a student according to health care provider orders and parent or guardian consent.
+This includes, but is not limited to, medications, vitamins, supplements, and topical treatments.
+Please forward any questions regarding specific over-the-counter medications and its use to your schools health office.

 Sharing of Medications Prohibited

 Students may not share prescription or over-the-counter medications with other students.
-Appropriate disciplinary action may be taken if necessary, upon the determination by the principal or his/her designee, after investigation that a violation of this procedure has taken place.
+Appropriate disciplinary action may be taken if necessary, upon the determination by the principal or his or her designee, after investigation that a violation of this procedure has taken place.

-When use of a medication has ceased or is not longer needed by the student, it is the parent/guardian’s responsibility to retrieve unused medications from the school.
-Parent/guardians will receive a reminder that their student has medication left in the health office.
-If the parent/guardian does not come to pick up the medication, or call the health office to make other arrangements for the medication to be sent home, unused medications will be disposed of by the school.
-Medication will not be kept in the health office over the summer for the intent to be used the next school year.
+When use of a medication has ceased or is no longer needed by the student, it is the parent or guardian’s responsibility to retrieve unused medications from the school.
+Parent or guardians will receive a reminder that their student has medication left in the health office at the end of the year.
+If the parent or guardian does not come to pick up the medication, or call the health office to make other arrangements for the medication to be sent home, unused medications will be disposed of by the district.
+Medications can not be kept in the health office over the summer for the intent to be used the next school year.

 Dispensing of Medication by School Personnel

-When the Health Service Associate (HSA) is not in the school and a medication must be given, the Supervisor of Health Services in cooperation with the HSA and principal, will select a designated person to assume this responsibility.
+When the Health Service Associate (HSA) is not available and a medication must be given, the Licensed School Nurse or Supervisor of Health Services in cooperation with the principal, will select a designated person to assume this responsibility.
 This designated person will be trained in the correct method of medication administration.